Anxiety is the leader in mental disorders. It’s grasp reaches far and wide. From young teenagers to old adults, anxiety knows no bounds.

 - Religious Thoughts

-Compulsive in the OCD is the act of doing something with irresistible urge.
+Compulsive in OCD is the act of doing something with irresistible urge.
 Most inflicted with OCD, do these things so frequently they become natural behaviors.
 The most popularized compulsive behaviors are below:

 - Constantly cleaning